 A Fiduciary Oath

-Whether a fiduciary rule ultimately passes or not, it is important to work with a fiduciary.
-As a client, you can also ask your adviser to confirm in writing that he or she is a fiduciary who will place your best interest above their own.
+Whether a fiduciary rule ultimately passes or not, working with a fiduciary financial adviser matters.
+As a client, you can also ask your adviser to confirm in writing that he or she acts as a fiduciary who will place your best interests above their own.
 TheFiduciaryStandard.org provides a fiduciary oath that advisers can download and provide to clients.
-Apprise Wealth Management is taking the necessary steps to be included in the list of firms that have signed this oath.
+Apprise Wealth Management provides its clients with a signed copy of this oath.
 We also discussed our willingness to sign a fiduciary oath during this radio interview.
 Apprise also adheres to the CFA Institute’s Code of Ethics and Standards of Professional Conduct, which goes beyond the standards followed by many RIAs.

-In the end, it is hard to make a convincing argument for working with any financial professional who is not bound to put your best interests ahead of their own.
+In the end, wouldn’t you rather work with a financial professional bound to put your best interests ahead of their own interests?

 Follow us: